 Are there any disadvantages of the SureSmile system?

-Due to the advanced technology, opting for Suresmile technology may in fact be more expensive and this must be carefully weighed against the pros, such as shorter treatment time.
+Due to the advanced technology, opting for Suresmile technology may in fact be more expensive.
+This must be carefully weighed against the pros, such as shorter treatment time.
 If budget is your main concern, this is certainly something to seriously consider.

 Fundamentally, using SureSmile technology addresses many of the major issues that we have had with older technology.
 It may be a significant time investment for any orthodontist to learn the way that it works and how it can be used, but once this time investment has been made the advantages certainly outweigh any disadvantages.